Catchment Science Summer School

-Location: The 2021 offering will likely be online/live-streamed
+Location: The 2021 offering is online via Zoom

 The Catchment Science Summer School is a 5-day short course that is intended for post-graduate students and post-docs interested in a hands-on catchment science curriculum, focusing on northern catchments, runoff processes and combined hydrometric, isotope/chemical tracer and modeling techniques in catchment hydrology.
 The learning objectives for this short course are to understand:

 - Rainfall-runoff model development, use, and testing

 - Evolution of empirical and theoretical understanding of runoff processes

 - Landscape analysis, land-use and climate change impacts on streamflow

 Enrollment in the class is limited to 30 students.
 Our aim is for a hands-on course experience with a low student-teacher ratio.